 250g COLOMBIA Regional Caldas

-To ensure freshness, we roast to order every day except Wednesday to Friday.
+To ensure freshness, we roast to order three times a week.

-Many coffees are left for many months on the shelf after roasting, but where possible, to ensure your Buzz, please enjoy your coffee within 2 months of the roast date.
+Coffee can be left for many months in a cool, dry place after roasting, but where possible, to ensure your Buzz, please enjoy your coffee within 4 - 6 months of the stamped roast date.